-Pigs in blankets are an American classic when it comes to appetizers.
+Pigs in a blanket are an American classic when it comes to appetizers.
 They’re easy to make and eat like a meal.
 Kids love them too, so it’s no wonder they’ve remained a popular dish for family gatherings.

 Everything is better with a dip!
-Dip these pigs in blankets in ketchup, mustard or melted cheese.
+Dip these pigs in a blanket in ketchup, mustard or melted cheese.
 I recommend an assortment of dipping options so you and your guests can mix things up.
 Variety is the spice of life, after all. 😉

-Try pairing these pigs in blankets with beer cheese dip
+Try pairing these pigs in a blanket with beer cheese dip.

 Since beer cheese dip has gained popularity, it seems only natural to pair these two famous apps together.
 Instead of the typical plain melted cheese dip, you can add a few additional ingredients and get a much more sophisticated flavor.

-Slice and dip these pigs in blankets into the beer cheese sauce, fondue style, and they’re even more fun to eat.
+Slice and dip these pigs in a blanket into the beer cheese sauce, fondue style, and they’re even more fun to eat.

 How do you make beer cheese dip?